rhansen-gs/sentry-cfml2-cf10/readme.md

 The script from which this was forked would not work for me as there seemed to be some major changes to Sentry's SDK.
-I have updated to relfect these changes and also added Ben Nadel's JSON Serializer as the original one included was not robust enough. https://github.com/bennadel/JsonSerializer.cfc
+I have updated to reflect these changes and also added Ben Nadel's JSON Serializer as the original one included was not robust enough. https://github.com/bennadel/JsonSerializer.cfc
 I also made some performance improvements, removed some unecessary code and a new level property